HuwCampbell/grenade/README.md

 💣 Machine learning which might blow up in your face 💣

-Grenade is a type safe, practical and pretty quick neural network library for concise and precise specifications of complex networks in Haskell.
+Grenade is a dependently typed, practical, and pretty quick neural network library for concise and precise specifications of complex networks in Haskell.

 As an example, a network which can achieve less than 1.5% error on mnist can be specified and